Interview with Andy Andrews

 Description

 Andy Andrews worked in a gentleman's outfitters shop and volunteered for the Air Force in 1941.
-He trained at RAF Cardington and Blackpool and after crewing up he flew operations with 10 Squadron from RAF Melbourne.
+He trained at RAF Cardington and RAF Blackpool and, after crewing up, he flew operations with 10 Squadron from RAF Melbourne.
 He discusses the members of his crew and describes being shot down by a Ju 88 on his 19th operation during a mine laying operation.
 His pilot and navigator were both killed and he discusses how he and the rest of the crew baled out before their aircraft exploded.
 He landed in a field in Denmark badly wounded to the face and hands and was taken to a hospital.
 He had met some members of the resistance and was preparing to evade when he was captured by the Germans and became a prisoner of war.
-He discusses his medical treatment and interrogation and witnessing the lynching an American airman during a forced march away from the advancing allied troops.
+He discusses his medical treatment and interrogation and witnessing the lynching of an American airman during a forced march away from the advancing allied troops.
 After he was liberated he returned to Great Britain on board a Lancaster as part of Operation Exodus.
 His family had believed he was dead.
 After being demobilised he started his own business.
 Towards the end of the interview he talks about a visit to RAF Melbourne by the actor James Stewart, nights out in York, and Wing Commander Shannon, his Commanding Officer.
 He also sings a song about 'Shiny Ten Squadron'.

 Creator